X Window System: The MIT X Consortium and the X Consortium, Inc.

-By the late 1980s X was, Simson Garfinkel wrote in 1989, "Athena's most important single achievement to date".
+By the late 1980s X was "Athena's most important single achievement to date," as Simson Garfinkel wrote in 1989.
 DEC reportedly believed that its development alone had made the company's donation to MIT worthwhile.
-Gettys joined the design team for the VAXstation 2000 to ensure that X—which DEC called DECwindows—would run on it, and the company assigned 1,200 employees to port X to both Ultrix and VMS.
+Gettys joined the design team for the VAXstation 2000 to ensure that X, which DEC called DECwindows, would run on it, and the company assigned 1,200 employees to port X to both Ultrix and VMS.
+By 1990 IBM and Motorola announced their own X terminals.
+Bill Joy of Sun Microsystems, which made diskless workstations competing with X terminals, argued that X was technically flawed and could overwhelm networks.

 In 1987, with the success of X11 becoming apparent, MIT wished to relinquish the stewardship of X, but at a June 1987 meeting with nine vendors, the vendors told MIT that they believed in the need for a neutral party to keep X from fragmenting in the marketplace.
 In January 1988, the MIT X Consortium formed as a non-profit vendor group, with Scheifler as director, to direct the future development of X in a neutral atmosphere inclusive of commercial and educational interests.

 Jim Fulton joined in January 1988 and Keith Packard in March 1988 as senior developers, with Jim focusing on Xlib, fonts, window managers, and utilities; and Keith re-implementing the server.
 Donna Converse, Chris D. Peterson, and Stephen Gildea joined later that year, focusing on toolkits and widget sets, working closely with Ralph Swick of MIT Project Athena.
 The MIT X Consortium produced several significant revisions to X11, the first (Release 2 – X11R2) in February 1988.
 Jay Hersh joined the staff in January 1991 to work on the PEX and X113D functionality.
 He was followed soon after by Ralph Mor (who also worked on PEX) and Dave Sternlicht.
 In 1993, as the MIT X Consortium prepared to depart from MIT, the staff were joined by R. Gary Cutbill, Kaleb Keithley, and David Wiggins.

 In 1993, the X Consortium, Inc. (a non-profit corporation) formed as the successor to the MIT X Consortium.
 It released X11R6 on 16 May 1994.
 In 1995 it took on the development of the Motif toolkit and of the Common Desktop Environment for Unix systems.
 The X Consortium dissolved at the end of 1996, producing a final revision, X11R6.3, and a legacy of increasing commercial influence in the development.